NYPD judge recommends firing officer in Eric Garner death

 His initial statements after the death were critical of the officers involved, and he talked publicly about having had to warn his own son, who is black, to be careful during any encounters with police.
 Then, as protests flared, a disturbed man angry about the Garner and Brown cases ambushed and killed two New York City police officers as they sat in their cruiser.

-De Blasio, now running for the Democratic nomination for president, wound up infuriating police reform advocates, too, by allowing the department to wait for years to begin disciplinary proceedings against Pantaleo.
-The delay was due to the city's desire to avoid interfering in the ongoing federal civil rights investigation.
+De Blasio, who like Gillibrand is running for the Democratic presidential nomination, also wound up infuriating police reform advocates because of the department's yearslong wait to begin disciplinary proceedings against Pantaleo.
+The city said it wanted to avoid interfering in the federal civil rights investigation.

 Chants of "Fire Pantaleo" interrupted de Blasio at Wednesday's Democratic presidential debate in Detroit.
 Protesters briefly interrupted de Blasio's news conference Friday chanting the same thing.